Emblem21-OpenSource/tuppu/src/markdown/training/Gnostic Warfare - 02 - Overview.md

 ---
 # Strategic Overview

-* Demonstrate why now is the best possible time for Open Source National Security Initiative.
+* Demonstrate why now is the best possible time for Gnostic Warfare.
 * Provide context and motivation to identify and extract under-leveraged civilian intelligence assets.
 * Provide a comprehensive technical, intelligence, security, and organizational training regime to maximize investigative and analytical performance.
 * Identify entry-level targets for assets to confirm the fidelity of the training regime.